Search MENU

 Coral is Director at Wackrow Panoho & Associates, an Auckland-based general practice law firm and joined the Youthlaw Board in early 2019.
 Coral has a broad range of practice areas including, Civil Litigation, Māori Legal Issues, Commercial and Residential Property, Relationship Property, Wills, Trusts and Estate Matters.
 Coral is of Ngāti Hako and Ngāpuhi descent and is passionate about working with Māori and in particular Māori youth.
 Prior to being admitted to the bar in 2014, Coral has enjoyed a number of roles engaging with Youth in Aotearoa including as a Youth Parliamentarian in 2007, a MATES mentor in 2010, a Youth Council member for the Minister of Māori Affairs in 2011 and a facilitator at the UN Youth Conference in 2012.
 Outside of work Coral enjoys spending time with whānau and friends and travelling where possible.

 David holds qualifications in science and law.
 He has worked in Quality, Safety and Risk Management in Australia and New Zealand and is currently a Quality Manager in the food industry.
-He have been involved in law reform with Government and has been an industry representative on Government reference groups.
+He has been involved in law reform with Government and has been an industry representative on Government reference groups.

 David has a keen interest in Education law and has taken on a number of Board of Trustees and related cases since first becoming involved with YouthLaw in 2012.
 He is a member of our Risk and Governance sub-committee and Employment sub-committee.